NowacekLab/Welcome/README.md

 ---

-### Have completed code/a toolbox that I want to add to the Nowacek Lab GitHub organization... how do I add my files?
+### I have completed code/a toolbox that I want to add to the Nowacek Lab GitHub organization, how do I add my files?

 Create a new repo,
 Publish it to the Nowacek Lab GitHub organization,